bobho90/batmon/README.md

 - eventServiceURL = <REPLACE_WITH_EVENTS_SERVICE_URL>
 ```

-Note: to generate the authorization in base64, you can use the link below:
+Note: To generate the authorization in base64, you can use the link below:
 https://www.base64encode.org/

 Example: user@account:password --> base64: dXNlckBhY2NvdW50OnBhc3N3b3Jk